305 Tanana Loop

 The Brooks Memorial Mines Building was dedicated July 22, 1952.
 It housed the School of Mines for many years.
 After a $5.6 million renovation, the Brooks Building reopened in fall 2002 to house academic programs and services for rural and Alaska Native students.
 A gathering room, designed in the shape of an umiak, reflects the Alaska Native cultures served by the university.
 The College of Rural and Community Development main offices are located here.

-The building is named in honor of Albert Hulse Brooks, chief Alaska geologist of the U.S. Geological Survey from 1903 to 1924 and former director of the Alaska USGS.
+The building is named in honor of Alfred Hulse Brooks, chief Alaska geologist of the U.S. Geological Survey from 1903 to 1924 and former director of the Alaska USGS.